geogeeks-au/geogeeks-au.github.io/2025/0608_osm-thornlie-cockburn.md

 commons_category: Geogeeks 2025-06-08
 ---

-Come explore and map the brand new Thronlie-Cockburn train link with us on opening day!
+Come explore and map the brand new Thornlie-Cockburn train link with us on opening day!

 Meet us at an espresso machine by Perth Station for a coffee paid for by our sponsor, [OSGeo Oceania][osgeo]!
 After the meet-and-greet over morning tea, we will ride the train to the new stations to survey and map them in OSM, as well as enjoying the [opening day celebrations][event-new-link].
 I hear there are free sausage sizzles, and the trains are free (with a SmartRider) on Sundays.